 A minimum of 72 credit hours is required to complete the Ph.D. degree in biology.
 You should consult the section "Transfer Credits" in the Graduate Bulletin for rules on how many credit hours may be transferred from another institution.
 Completion of an M.S. degree is not normally required for admission to the full-time Ph.D. degree program, but may be required of part-time students.
 You must pass the Ph.D. qualifying examination in your respective area of specialization: biochemistry, cell and molecular biology, or microbiology.

-Each student, in addition, will be required to pass a comprehensive examination (which serves partly as an oral defense of the thesis proposal) taken prior to performing the major portion of the dissertation research, and in any event, prior to the sixth semester of study and at least one year before oral defense of the thesis.
-The final examination for the Ph.D. degree consists of an oral presentation and defense of the dissertation.
+In addition, you will be required to pass a comprehensive examination taken prior to performing the major portion of the dissertation research, prior to the sixth semester of study, and at least one year before oral defense of the thesis.
+This exam partly serves as an oral defense of the thesis proposal.